 Customers may become eligible for a SEP during the OEP and initiate both an OEP-initial and SEP-initial enrollment.
-Carriers must accept the OEP enrollment under guaranteed availability21 and promptly invoice the customer and not wait for SEP verification on the December enrollment or condition effectuation on receiving the SEP-initial binder payment.
+Carriers must accept the OEP enrollment under guaranteed availability.
+Carriers should promptly invoice the customer and not wait for SEP verification on the December enrollment or condition effectuation on receiving the SEP-initial binder payment.